rn1hd/rn1hd/README.md

 [Back to Top](https://github.com/rn1hd#hi-there-)

 - I am a **Software Developer** with professional experience in web development, automation testing, and design thinking.
-I am currently focusing on acquiring new skills related to modern technologies dominant in the job market.
+I am currently focusing on acquiring new skills dominant in the job market.
   - **Machine Learning Engineer** is my dream job because with the current trend in the market today, Artificial Intelligence is the technology of the future and being a part of the development team someday will contribute a lot to the society, observing how **[ChatGPT](https://openai.com/blog/chatgpt/)** becomes a trend on the headlines in the 1st quarter of 2023.
 Working in an Artificial Intelligence department is where I am passionate about.
 Personally, I would love to develop a robotics system using Reinforcement Learning to prioritize unaccompanied people that no one will be with them for the rest of their lives.
 Instead of letting unaccompanied people feel alone, a robot will take over as a last resort to spend some time on emotional support, home assistance, and personal care.
   - **Full Stack Developer** is one of the promising goals for my career path, in fact there are more opportunities in the job market.
 This role can be beneficial when there are dead-end situations in the business that need to be resolved as soon as possible.
-- I am also a professional **pianist** outside in the world of technology.
+- I am also a professional **[pianist](https://dai.ly/k7cw9palXoXTN3zMRRY)** outside in the world of technology.
-- I have attached my resume [here](https://raw.githubusercontent.com/rn1hd/rn1hd/main/Resume/Resume.webp).
+- I have attached my resume **[here](https://raw.githubusercontent.com/rn1hd/rn1hd/main/Resume/Resume.webp)**.

 <br/>